Memory Care – Assisted Living for Seniors with Dementia

-Memory Care is specifically designed to provide 24-hour supervision to those who need frequent redirecting or may wander.
-The Caregivers are specially trained to deal with issues related to Alzheimer’s disease or other forms of dementia.
+Memory Care communities, whether free standing or part of a larger Assisted Living building, provide 24-hour supervision to those who need frequent redirecting or who may wander (leave the building looking for a place or person in their imagination).
+The professional caregivers are specially trained to deal with issues related to Alzheimer’s disease or other forms of dementia.
 The physical layout of the dementia unit or building is typically quite simple, allowing the person with dementia to walk about freely between activities if they wish.
-In dementia care, the goal of each day is quite simple – a peaceful, happy day.
+In dementia care, the goal of each day is quite straightforwardx – a peaceful, happy day.
 Activities are simple and are designed for the resident with dementia to be successful.
 They are encouraged to interact with the staff and each other, and residents are helped to reminisce, to find pleasant memories to call upon and enjoy.